alexch/ruby_notes/ruby-objects/modules.md

 * **extend** mixes in a module into `self`, usually to add class methods
   * `extend Config`

-<!SLIDE subsection>
-# Method Dispatch

-# Method Lookup Order
-If an object receives a message, then Ruby looks for a receiver of the same name, in this order:

-1. its singleton class
-2. its class
-3. its modules, in reverse order of inclusion
-4. its superclass
-5. its superclass' modules

-... and so on

-This chain ends with `Object`, which mixes in `Kernel`, and finally `BasicObject` (which has no mixins)

-# ancestors

-Check out the `ancestors` class method

-    >> String.ancestors
-    => [String, Comparable, Object, Kernel, BasicObject]

-Schematically:

-    @@@ ruby
-    class BasicObject
-    end
-    class Object
-      include Kernel
-    end
-    class String
-      include Comparable
-    end

 <!SLIDE incremental>
 # module lookup gotchas